Skip to Content

 Conclusion

 Selenite is a valuable variety of gypsum.
-It is plentiful in good quality and readily available on all online shopping platforms and mineral shows.
+It is plentiful, of good quality, and readily available on all online shopping platforms and mineral shows.
 It is prized for its pastel white, silver-gray, and yellowish-orange colors and moonlight-like sheen on the surface.

 The main factors of selenite value are